Teichlab/celcomen/README.md

 By enabling in-silico screening of perturbations, it can provide access to experimentally inaccessible samples, and accelerate scientific discovery.

-You can find out more by reading our [ICLR publication](https://openreview.net/forum?id=Tqdsruwyac) or [manuscript](https://arxiv.org/abs/2409.05804).
+You can find out more by reading our [journal paper](https://www.nature.com/articles/s41467-026-69856-5) or [ICLR publication](https://openreview.net/forum?id=Tqdsruwyac).

 <p align="center">
   <img src="images/disentangling graphs and gene colocalization-2.png" width="750">